tomasnorre/crawler/Documentation/ExecutingTheQueue/Index.rst

 to the queue and performed over longer time.
 This could be interesting for several reasons;

 -   To spread server load over time.

 -   To time the requests for nightly processing.

-- And simply to avoid "max\_execution\_time" of PHP to limit processing to 30 seconds!
+-   And simply to avoid `max_execution_time` of PHP to limit processing to 30 seconds!

 ..  toctree::